From Fuzzy to Exact: The Halo Architecture for Infinite-Depth Reasoning via Rational Arithmetic: Introduction

 The ``Scaling Laws'' of Large Language Models (LLMs) have driven the industry towards lower-precision formats (FP16, BF16, and recently FP8) to maximize matrix multiplication throughput \cite{kaplan2020scaling}.
 While effective for intuitive pattern matching, this strategy shows diminishing returns for tasks involving multi-step reasoning, symbolic manipulation, and long-horizon planning.

 We argue that this is due to a fundamental mismatch between the physical substrate (approximate floating-point hardware) and the mathematical requirements of rigorous logic.
 Logic is discrete and precise; floating-point arithmetic is continuous and approximate.
 We observe that in deep recursive inference, numerical noise $\epsilon$ accumulates exponentially ($\mathcal{O}(e^L)$), eventually drowning out the causal signal.
 We term this phenomenon \textbf{Semantic Drift}.
-This aligns with recent findings by Thinking Machines Lab \citep{thinking2025nondeterminism}, who pinpointed floating-point non-associativity as the culprit for inference instability.
+This aligns with recent findings by \citet{thinking2025nondeterminism}, who pinpointed floating-point non-associativity as the culprit for inference instability.

+To survive this instability, modern architectures have erected a complex scaffolding of structural and numerical heuristics—\textbf{Complex Residuals, LayerNorm, Attention Scaling, and Gradient Clipping}—consuming significant compute solely to prevent numerical collapse.
+We term this \textbf{"Numerical Debt."}

-In this work, we propose the \textbf{Halo Architecture}, which moves from the approximate field of real numbers ($\mathbb{R}$) to the exact field of rational numbers ($\mathbb{Q}$).
+In this work, we propose the \textbf{Halo Architecture}, which transitions the computational foundation from the approximate field of real numbers ($\mathbb{R}$) to the exact field of rational numbers ($\mathbb{Q}$).
 We ensure that operations such as $1/3 + 1/3 + 1/3$ yield exactly $1$, rather than $0.9999999$.